Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 Define prompt engineering and discuss its importance in interacting with AI models. this is an engineering that deals the set of instructions, commands, questions, given to an AI models for an accurate, best, perfect response.
 IMPORTANCE;
-To get accurate and best response. seperation of instruction. specific response. breif structural response.
+a)To get accurate and best response. b)seperation of instruction. c)specific response. d)breif structural response.